rk-teche/rk-teche/README.md

 Hi there 👋, and welcome to my Github home!
-I’m Rahul, a Javascript Architect.
-My technical expertise includes proficiency in Angular and React with a solid foundation in Data Structures and Algorithms, as well as Design Patterns and SOLID Principles, I have a keen eye for developing modular architecture and ensuring the longevity of my code.
+I’m Rahul, a Software Architect.
+My technical expertise includes proficiency in Angular, React NodeJS with a solid foundation in Data Structures and Algorithms, as well as Design Patterns and SOLID Principles, I have a keen eye for developing modular architecture and ensuring the longevity of my code.

 I have a strong understanding of Git and Bitbucket for version control and have experience in deploying CD/CI pipelines using Jenkins, Docker.